richardhaslam/frackit/README.md

 sudo apt-get install pybind11-dev
 ```

+However, it is not guaranteed that the version of pybind11 that comes with the package
+contains all features used by `Frackit`.
+Therefore, we recommend to clone and install it from the repository.

 ### Building Frackit under Linux
 After [OpenCASCADE][2] and the other requirements listed above have been installed,